HTTP-RPC/Kilo/README.md

         // result is 10
     });

 Additionally, the `Arguments` class can be used to simplify the creation of the arguments map.
-Using this class's `mapOf()` and `entry()` methods, the above example can be reduced to the following:
+Using this class's `mapOf()` and `entry()` methods (analogous to map or dictionary literals in other languages), the above example can be reduced to the following:

     service.invoke("addValues", mapOf(entry("values", Arrays.asList(1, 2, 3, 4))), (result, exception) -> {
         // result is 10